Revilo-Dev/Itch.Web-games/README.md

-A simple HTML/JS/CSS starter template
+A selection of Itch.io Browser games for convenience